 - The area on the outside of your home, near the foundation, should be kept free of debris such as trash, litter from leaves, heavy amounts of vegetation, and other types of materials.

 - If you require or desire outdoor lighting, you should install the lighting away from the doors and windows of the home.
 It is a known fact that lighting attracts insects.
 Insects, in turn, attract spiders.
 If you have to or want to install outdoor lighting, it is best to install it away from the home, but, close enough for your personal safety.

 - If you elect to utilize a spider spray or other type of pesticide, you should ensure that you spray spiders directly in order to kill them; otherwise, they will not die.
 In most instances, a spider has the ability to walk over a treated surface within a couple of hours without being detrimentally affected.

 - There are sticky traps that may be placed that will offer you the ability to remove spiders from your home in a non-insecticidal manner; however, if these traps are used, they must be placed in areas where children and pets are unable to tamper with the units.

 Now that you have been introduced to several relevant spider facts and have learned a few of the most productive house pest control techniques for your home, you are sure to discover that you see fewer spiders in and/or around your home.
 If you are not comfortable treating your home for spiders, or if you find that you have a severe infestation of the arachnids in and/or around your home, it is important to seek out the assistance of a professional pest control company.

-Not only will these companies educate you on spider facts and house pest control techniques that you may take, they have the pesticides at their disposal that carry the strength to quickly eliminate the spiders and keep the spiders away.
+Not only will these companies educate you on spider facts and house pest control techniques that you may take, but they also have pesticides at their disposal that carry the strength to quickly eliminate the spiders and keep the spiders away.

-For more information on how to rid your home from spiders – once and for all – and the most comprehensive information on spider facts and house pest control techniques, call All Pest Exterminating Inc. today at 765-965-2171.
+For more information on how to rid your home of spiders – once and for all – and the most comprehensive information on spider facts and house pest control techniques, call All Pest Exterminating Inc. today.